bioinformatics-policlinicogemelli/ALOA/README.md

     └── summary_statistical.csv

 ```
-Example:
+ALOA command to generate this output:
 ```
 python3 aloa.py -m -d -s
 ```

 ### 5. Clustering
-From merged file clustering evaluation can be done.

 The output folder will be organized for each group as:
-- **k optimal** folder containing all of the method curves images
+- **k optimal** folder containing all curves' images made by the k optimal chosen method
-- **cluster algorithm** folder containing *percentage* subfolder with all of the marker percentage in each cluster, *scatter_plot* containing a scatter for each subject and *stacked_barplot* with a stacked plot for each of the subject analyzed.
+- **cluster algorithm** folder containing *percentage* subfolder with all markers' percentage in each cluster, *scatter_plot* containing a scatterplot for each subject and *stacked_barplot* for each analyzed subject.
 ```
 Clustering
 ├── Group1
-│   ├── elbow_scores
+│   ├── elbow_scores/silouhette_scores
 │   │   │   ├── sbj001_[14146,53503].tiff
 │   │   │   ├── ...
 │   │   │   └── sbjN_[13394,50883].tiff